Incarnation of Money: Plot

 Ji Se-kwang, who killed Lee Joong Man, and plotted the whole murder, lives as a respected, righteous prosecutor.
-Lee Joong Man's mistress Eun Bi Riyeong, went to USA after the murder case is closed.
-Both the lawyer and the reporter lived successfully and became famous people in Korea.
+Lee Joong Man's mistress, Eun Bi Riyeong, went to the USA after the murder case was closed.
+Both the lawyer and the reporter live successfully and become famous people in Korea.

-Later in 2013, when Lee Kang Seok/Lee Cha Don worked as prosecutor, he learned about his past, and tried to take revenge on the five people (Ji Se-kwang, Eun Bi Riyeong/Angelina, the lawyer(Prosecutor Kwon Jae-gyu), the reporter(Reporter Go) and Lee Joong Man's lawyer (Hwang Jang Shik).
+It is 2013, and Lee Kang Seok/Lee Cha-don now works as a prosecutor.
+He learns about his past, and tries to take revenge on five people: Ji Se-kwang, Eun Bi Riyeong/Angelina, the lawyer (Prosecutor Kwon Jae-gyu), the reporter (Reporter Go), and Lee Joong Man's lawyer (Hwang Jang Shik).